Pete the Geek on Morale (Chapt 7)

 You got your own house, did what you wanted inside, but when you opened the door, you conformed to every edict they had, and they had a lot of them.

-From the moment I sat with Nal in the purple lounge on the Spuck, it was a
+From the moment I sat with Nal in the purple lounge on the Spuck I knew he'd come.
+Not if, not maybe; When.

 "Send him down," I call, and lock off.